johnmihal/rit-quantum-imaging-research/README.md

     --r=<um>  Star coupler radius (um) [default: 30].
     --n=<>    Number of waveguides on each side [default: 21].
 ```

+Note: Running the simulation with video is much slower.
+I found that at most of the time I ran in --lv (long video mode) the simluation would crash because making the video and normalizing all of the data took up too much space and absolutly killed the ram.

 The simulation will create folders with names such as `Simple_Star_coupler_SM_DATA_0`.
 This indicates that the folder contains data from testing the input on wave guide 0.
 The last number denotes the input waveguide for the test run.